Azure-Samples/ms-identity-python-flask-webapp-authentication/README.md

 - These three lines of code automatically hook up all necessary endpoints for the authentication process into your Flask app under a route prefix (`/auth` by default).
 For example, the redirect endpoint is found at `/auth/redirect`.
 - When a user navigates to `/auth/sign_in` and completes a sign-in attempt, the resulting identity data is put into the session, which can be accessed through the flask global **g** object at `g.identity_context_data`.
 - When an endpoint is decorated with `@ms_identity_web.login_required`, the application only allows requests to the endpoint from authenticated (signed-in) users.
-If the user is not signed-in, a `401: unathorized` error is thrown, and the browser is redirected to the 401 handler.
+If the user is not signed-in, a `401: unauthorized` error is thrown, and the browser is redirected to the 401 handler.

     ```python
     @app.route('/a_protected_route')